Murder charges against brother in mansion fire slayings

 Paul Caneiro has been in custody since authorities accused him of setting fire to his Ocean Township home on Nov.
 20, hours before flames were discovered at the Colts Neck mansion where Keith Caneiro and his family lived.

-Paul Caneiro’s lawyer, Robert A. Honecker, did not immediately return a call seeking comment on the newest charges.
+The law firm representing Caneiro said they would not comment until after the prosecutor’s news conference.

-Honecker previously maintained his client was innocent and said his client was “devastated by the news of his brother and his family’s deaths.”
+Attorney Robert A. Honecker had previously maintained his client was innocent and said Caneiro was “devastated by the news of his brother and his family’s deaths.”

-Police said Paul Caneiro used gasoline to fuel the fire at his two-story Colonial in Ocean Township, about 10 miles from his brother’s $1.5 million home in Colts Neck.
+Police said Paul Caneiro used gasoline to fuel the early morning fire at his two-story Colonial in Ocean Township, about 10 miles from his brother’s $1.5 million home in Colts Neck.
+His wife and two adult daughters were both at home at the time.
+No one was injured.

 Obituaries describe Keith’s children as 11-year-old Jesse, who liked World War I and II history, video games and sports, and 8-year-old Sophia, who loved ice skating, ninja classes and making cookies with her nanny.
 Funeral services for the family are planned Sunday.